coreos/fleet/Documentation/deployment.md

 # Deploying fleet

-Deploying `fleet` is as simple as dropping a binary on a machine with access to etcd and starting it.
+Deploying `fleet` is as simple as dropping the `fleetd` binary on a machine with access to etcd and starting it.

 Deploying `fleet` on CoreOS is even simpler: just run `systemctl start fleet`.
 The built-in configuration assumes each of your hosts is serving an etcd endpoint at the default location (http://127.0.0.1:4001).
 However, if your etcd cluster differs, you must make the corresponding configuration changes.

 ### etcd

-Each `fleet` daemon must be configured to talk to the same [etcd cluster][etcd].
-By default, the `fleet` daemon will connect to http://127.0.0.1:4001.
+Each `fleetd` daemon must be configured to talk to the same [etcd cluster][etcd].
+By default, the `fleetd` daemon will connect to http://127.0.0.1:4001.
 Refer to the [configuration documentation][config] for customization help.

 `fleet` requires etcd be of version 0.3.0+.